 PIAZZA DEL DUOMO

-One of the most visited place in the Europe and the world; here you will find the Florence Cathedral with the Cupola del Brunelleschi, the Giotto’s Campanile, the Florence Baptistry, the Loggia del Bigallo, the Museo dell’Opera del Duomo, and the Arcivescovile and Canonici’s palace.
+One of the most visited places in Europe and the world; here you will find Florence Cathedral with the Cupola del Brunelleschi, Giotto’s Campanile, Florence Baptistry, Loggia del Bigallo, Museo dell’Opera del Duomo, and Arcivescovile and Canonici’s palace.

 PIAZZA DELLA REPUBBLICA